XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ```

 #### Constructors
-A constructor is a method that is called everytime when an abject of a class is being constructed.
+A constructor is a method that is called whenever an object of a class is being constructed.
 In the above example, we didn't write a constructor, so Java will create a default constructor for our class.
 To create a constructor, we create a method in a class body with the same name as the class but with no return type(not even *void*).
 The method can have arguments also.
 Let's rewrite the above code with a constructor: